Formation of Extremely Low-mass White Dwarfs Binaries: results on binary formation

 \subsection{The Fiducial Case}

-Figure \ref{fig:many tracks from RLOF} displays evolution tracks in the $\log g$ versus $T_{ \rm eff}$ plane for the fiducial case with $M_{\rm d,i}=1.3\, M_\odot$ and (constant) accretor mass $M_{\rm a,i}=0.6\, M_\odot$.
-The entire range of ELM WD is covered by $P_{\rm orb,i}=$0.90, 0.91, 0.93, 0.95, 0.97, 0.99, 1.02 days.
-The track with $P_{\rm orb,i}=1.03\, \rm day$ has a core mass large enough that diffusion-aided shell flashes occur on the WD cooling track.
+Figure \ref{fig:many tracks from RLOF} displays evolution tracks in the $\log_{10}\,g$ versus $T_{ \rm eff}$ plane for the fiducial case with $M_{\rm d,i}=1.3\, M_\odot$ and (constant) accretor mass $M_{\rm a,i}=0.6\, M_\odot$.
+The entire range of ELM WDs is covered by the initial orbital period $P_{\rm orb,i}=$0.90, 0.91, 0.93, 0.95, 0.97, 0.99, 1.02 days, after the CE but before the RLOF phase.
+The narrow range of $P_{\rm orb,i}$ which produce ELM WD is similar to the result found by \cite{2017MNRAS.464..237S}.
+The donor in the track with $P_{\rm orb,i}=1.03\, \rm day$ has a core mass large enough that diffusion-aided shell flashes occur on the WD cooling track.
 The color indicates $M_{\rm c}$.
-The black points with error boxes represents the seven pulsating ELM WDs with parameters derived using 3-D atmosphere models \citep{2015ApJ...809..148T} except J1618+3854 (since only the $\log g$ and $T_{ \rm eff}$ from 1-D atmosphere model is given in other references), with the half width of the box showing the measurement uncertainty.
+The black points with error boxes represent the seven pulsating ELM WDs with parameters derived using 3-D atmosphere models \citep{2015ApJ...809..148T} except J1618+3854 (since only the $\log_{10}\,g$ and $T_{ \rm eff}$ from 1-D atmosphere model is given in other references), with the half width of the box showing the measurement uncertainty.